MatthijsBrem/wheelchair-design-platform/README.md

 # Disco wheelchair
 To improve interaction between children in their breaks at school we designed the Discochair.
 This chair uses different sensors to change the music and ligths on the wheelchair.
 Some are controlled by the wheelchair users and some are controlled by the people surrounding the wheelchair user.

 To achieve this we used a Arduino mega, a RaspberryPi and serveral sensors and acutators which can be found below.
 The arduino was mainly used for gathering sensor data and actuacting the LED's.
-The RaspberryPi was used for proceccing
+The RaspberryPi was used for proceccing the data using machine learning.

 # Sensors
 The following list of sensors should be implemented for the realization of the “Disco chair” a chair that enables and stimulates physical activity and interaction between children with a wheelchair and children without.